groupcash/core/README.md

 Value-creating entities become backers by issuing delivery promises.
 These promises are most probably never demanded so selling these promises is a source of capital for the backers which can be invested.
 They also gain a margin when buying back their promises.

 The backer also has an incentive to prevent double-spending since that would increase the demandable deliveries without receiving compensation.
+This is done by "validating" a transferred coin.

 ### Regulator